jontyrudman/voltage-glitch-nrf52-cc254x-paper/notes/N52832_notes.md

 I've found that this happens on the very first glitch and then it takes a while to fill up the pico's serial input buffer.
 The power supply for the in/out pins must be off.

+The **CPU clock speed is 64MHz**, which means likely 64000000 instructions every second.
+I think the delay needs to start at 1.5ms.
+An instruction takes $1.5625*10^{-8}$ seconds.

+## Challenges

+See above for the first major challenge.
+The second is that, using the default parameters of 63000-84000 for delay and 7-8 for the pulse width, I haven't had any success or even differences in the openocd init messages.

+I attached a wire to DEC4 and removed the capacitor after the wire on DEC1 to ensure that the glitch goes through fully but still haven't had any luck.
+I'm trying 43000-63000 this time.

+Now with the oscilloscope, I can see that my delay is far too big: pulses only seem to be occurring in every other power cycle.

+## Observations

+Pulses from the Glitch pin are around 450mV.
+A pulse of 9 is about 0.8 microseconds.
+A pulse of 30 is about 2 microseconds.
+A delay of 0 can be about 20 ms into power on too.
+A delay of 1000 is about 18-19 ms into power on.
+A delay of 5000 is about 20 ms into power on.
+A delay of 50000 is about 21.5 ms into power on.
+A delay of 100000 is about 24.6 ms into power on.
+150000 is about 29 ms.
+200000 is about 33 ms.

+The fuzzy activity before VCC is pulled low again is init OpenOCD.
+These delays are too late for targeting the NVMC activity because the while loop for checking system power is taking too long.

+The Glitch pin seems to have pretty much no effect on the CPU power.
+I've observed that even when GPIO19 is pulled high, the mosfet doesn't allow flow from drain to source.
+GPIO19 is 2.6V, not 3.3V, only due to its connection to the mosfet and resistors.
+I know this because I tried using GPIO17 instead and it exhibited the same behaviour.
+GlitchEn is connected directly to GPIO19 and comes before the current-limiting 100ohm resistor before the mosfet gate.
+There is also a 100ohm resistor between the gate and ground.
+The voltage on the gate never reads higher than 1.3V.